Michael 'dnsmichi' Friedrich README (Staff Developer Advocate)

 • Feel free to adjust the time to fit everyone’s schedule.

-• No worries on short notice reschedules.
+• No worries about short-notice reschedules.
 I always have a task or project to work on, or appreciate the short break.

-• My default Zoom URL has a meeting room set up for external guests.
+• My default Zoom URL has a waiting room set up for external guests.
 If I don’t show up in Zoom on time and let you in, ping me on Slack.

 • If you think a repeating coffee chat or a topic-specific 1:1 would be beneficial for efficient collaboration, propose a new calendar event and include an agenda document.